-The Adagia rooms are where the Friends of Adelaide Adagia frequently meet during the intervals of presentations and performances.
+The Adagia Rooms are where The Friends of Adelaide Adagia frequently meet during the intervals of presentations and performances.
 Such persons are the upholders of journalistic excellence in this part of the world.
-They know the value of such journalism and they are willing to pay for its production and distribution.
+They know the value of quality Adelaide journalism and they are willing to pay for its production and distribution.

-Erasmus is often to be found in one of the Adagia rooms, updating his notebooks.
+Erasmus is often to be found in one of the Adagia Rooms, updating his notebooks.
 He continues to take a keen interest in suitably informed social criticism in his usual, via media style.

 Much of the media in Australia, both within and outside the context of journalism, displays a tendency towards displays of unwarranted aggression.
 The vocabulary of much Australian journalism is hideously violent.
 What does that say about Australian culture?

-For any respectable patron preferring a more peaceful approach to the reporting of social and political issues, the Adagia rooms provide a calm, highly civilized sanctuary.
+Any respectable patron much prefers a more peaceful approach to the reporting of social and political issues.
+The Adagia Rooms therefore provide a calm, highly civilized sanctuary for creatively digital pleasantness.

-The Adagia rooms are primarily for Adelaidean patrons though other South Australians may also apply for admittance.
-Such patrons are not necessarily amongst the Friends of Adelaide Adagia though the most enlightened amongst them tend to be.
+The Adagia Rooms are primarily for Adelaidean patrons, though other South Australians may also apply for admittance, subject to relevance.
+Such patrons are not necessarily amongst The Friends of Adelaide Adagia though the most enlightened amongst them tend to be.

 Quality journalism is never rushed.
 Although it is conducted one step at a time, it is always highly productive and beautifully presented.
 In that way, it almost matches Mozart.

-If you are already a respectable patron associated directly or indirectly with Villa Twaklinilkawt, you will already have access to the green room in the ethereal gatehouse.
-You will not necessarily have access to the Adagia rooms or to various treasures in the archives.
+If you are already a respectable patron associated directly or indirectly with Villa Twaklinilkawt, you will have enjoyed access to the green room in the ethereal gatehouse on many occasions.
+You will not necessarily have had access to the Adagia Rooms or to various treasures in and from the archives.

 Did you leave your imagination in the foyer?

-Many members of the Friends of Adelaide Adagia have been highly trained in the assessment and management of vast quantities of information.
+Many members of The Friends of Adelaide Adagia have been highly trained in the assessment and management of vast quantities of information.
 They have participated in the collation and correction of data on many occasions.
-They have the public interest uppermost in their minds at all times.
+They obviously have the public interest uppermost in their minds at all times.

-Significant news about the Friends of Adelaide Adagia is occasionally presented on The Social Media Show, particularly through Twitter, but only when such news is most definitely in the public interest.
+Significant news about The Friends of Adelaide Adagia is occasionally presented on The Social Media Show, but only when such news is most definitely in the public interest.